mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ---

-### QUEST 1.4: RAVEN'S REST ASSAULT (Level 3-4)
+### QUEST 1.4: RAVEN'S KEEP ASSAULT (Level 3-4)

-**Location:** Raven's Rest ruins (old Blackwood family castle)
+**Location:** Raven's Keep ruins (old Blackwood family castle)
 **Difficulty:** Hard (CR 2 per PC)
 **This is Act I's climactic dungeon**

 ---

-#### Approaching Raven's Rest
+#### Approaching Raven's Keep

 **READ ALOUD:**
-> *Raven's Rest rises before you like a monument to tragedy.
+> *Raven's Keep rises before you like a monument to tragedy.
 Once-proud towers stand as blackened stumps, their stone still scorched from fires four decades old.
 Walls lie tumbled, yet the bones of the fortress remain—enough to shelter the Unbound's operations.
 Torches flicker in glassless windows.
 Campfires dot the courtyard.
 Voices echo from within, chanting in languages that predate the kingdoms.*
 >
 > *This was a home once.
 A place where a family believed they served the greater good.
 Now it's a tomb, and the dead have returned to reclaim it.*